 - Shift tax liability away from you to the corporate entity.

-- It takes more time and money to incorporate than to form other types of businesses.
+- It usually takes more time and money to incorporate than to form other types of businesses.

-- The management structure of a corporation is more rigid, giving you, as the owner, less flexibility to run things as you see fit.
+- The management structure of a corporation is usually more rigid, often giving you, as the owner, less flexibility to run things as you see fit.

 - Directors: They act on behalf of the stockholders, managing the company, making major decisions about the firm's direction and electing company officers.
 Most states allow corporations to have a single director, but some require a minimum of three.